 Unfortunately, it’s also one of the most expensive experiences as well.
 There are a number of easy steps people can take to reduce these costs and ensure that they save money.
 This is a surefire way to make the Happiest Place on Earth even happier.
-Before you book your trip, make sure you check out today’s travel deals for the best rates on flights and hotels.
+Before you book your trip, make sure you check out today’s travel deals for a 40% off hotel room deal.
 Here are five ways to save money at Disney World.

 1: Room gifts

 One of the biggest costs to parents taking their children to Disney World is the children wanting to buy any number of the expensive souvenirs on display at the parks.
 A way to mitigate this is for parents to buy a number of small gifts that they can present as surprises to the children at different stages of the day (such as a lunch surprise, dinner surprise, and so on).
 This makes it easier for parents to talk children out of wanting really pricey gifts when the child has a mystery surprise waiting for them back at the hotel.
 This also has the side-effect of making it easier to lure kids back to the hotel when they otherwise wouldn’t want to leave the park.

 Disney pours an insane amount of marketing money into making people think they absolutely must stay at one of the fancy resorts onsite.
 However, it is very easy to get reservations at various hotels offsite for a fraction of what Disney charges.
 This makes the overall trip more affordable and is also a practical decision, as busy park visitors will mostly be using their rooms to sleep anyway.
 Orlando is very tourist-friendly, so the sheer number of offsite hotels helps keep prices consistently competitive.